TommyWithATiger/KTN-Chat-project/KTN1 - Design/Documentation.md

 # Client.py

+For the client there are two sets of python files which are almost identical, the difference being that the one labeled Linux handles formatting the input in case of receiving a response from the server at the same time that you write a request.
+As this is easily done in Linux, opposed to Windows and OSX, we decided to include it in the client.
+The Linux code does not run in Windows and has some problems with formatting in OSX, for all other OSes than Linux use the other Client files.

 ## Functions

 * **run()** - Handles logic at runtime, this includes taking input from the user and parsing the input into the send_payload() method in the client object.
 This function also prints out a short message at startup with information about the client.